danforbes/substrate-wiki/Polkadot-Extrinsic-format.md

-## Extrinsic format aka Transaction format
+## Polkadot Extrinsic format aka Transaction format

-Extrinsics are a bare binary format.
+Polkadot Extrinsics are currently a bare binary format.
 All numerics are in LE format.
 It is the concatenation of these fields:

 - 4 bytes: 32-bit length of the extrinsic data, *not including* these 4 bytes.
 - 32 bytes: 256-bit Ed25519 public key of the sender.